Cylinder (engine): Cylinder liners/sleeves

+PSA TU engine block with wet liners.

 Cylinder liners (also known as sleeves) are thin metal cylinder-shaped parts which are inserted into the engine block to form the inner wall of the cylinder.
 Alternatively, an engine can be 'sleeveless', where the cylinder walls are formed by the engine block with a wear-resistant coating, such as Nikasil or plasma-sprayed bores.

 During use, the cylinder liner is subject to wear from the rubbing action of the piston rings and piston skirt.
 This wear is minimized by the thin oil film which coats the cylinder walls and also by a layer of glaze which naturally forms as the engine is run-in.

 On some engines, the cylinder liner is replaceable, in case it becomes worn or damaged.
 On engines without replaceable sleeves, the cylinder can sometimes be repaired by boring out the existing liner to produce a new smooth and round surface (although the diameter of the cylinder is slightly increased).
 Another repair technique is 'sleeving' the cylinder— boring it and then installing a sleeve in the extra space created by the boring.

 Most engines use 'dry liners', where the liner is surrounded by the engine block and does not make contact with the coolant.
 However, cylinders with 'wet liners' are used in some water-cooled engines, especially French designs.
 The wet liners are formed separately from the main casting so that liquid coolant is free to flow around their outsides.
 The advantage of wet liners is better cooling and a more even temperature distribution; however, this design reduces the rigidity of the engine.